-As of December 31, 2011 and December 31, 2010, we had positive working capital of \$220.1 million, and \$124.8 million, respectively, or an increase of \$95.3 million.
-This increase was primarily related to the increase in our cash and cash equivalents, receivables and inventories, partially offset by the increases in our current liabilities primarily related to our accounts payables, royalty overrides, and accrued expenses.
+As of December 31, 2012 and December 31, 2011, we had positive working capital of \$247.0 million and \$220.1 million, respectively, or an increase of \$26.9 million.
+This increase was primarily related to the increase in our cash and cash equivalents, receivables and inventories, partially offset by the increases in our current liabilities primarily related to our accounts payables, royalty overrides, accrued expenses, and current portion of long-term debt.
 The increase in receivables primarily relates to increases in receivables from credit card companies due to the sales growth of our business.
 The increase in inventory primarily relates to increases in finished goods to support sales growth and strategic sourcing initiatives.

-We expect that cash and funds provided from operations and available borrowings under our New Credit Facility will provide sufficient working capital to operate our business, to make expected capital expenditures and to meet foreseeable liquidity requirements, including amounts outstanding under our New Credit Facility, for the next twelve months and thereafter
+We expect that cash and funds provided from operations and available borrowings under the Credit Facility will provide sufficient working capital to operate our business, to make expected capital expenditures and to meet foreseeable liquidity requirements, including payment of amounts outstanding under the Credit Facility, for the next twelve months and thereafter.